|

 Ozone Measurement

-at STP (standard temperature and pressure).
-Ozone layer thickness is expressed
+thickness at STP (standard temperature and pressure).
+Ozone layer thickness is

-in terms of Dobson units, which measure what its physical thickness would be if
+expressed in terms of Dobson units, which measure what its physical thickness

 In

-ozone layer as a distinct, measurable band.
-Instead, think of it in terms of
+layer as a distinct, measurable band.
+Instead, think of it in terms of parts per

-parts per million concentrations in the stratosphere (the layer six to 30 miles
+million concentrations in the stratosphere (the layer six to 30 miles above the

 Earth Probe TOMS is